matdoering/personal-page/content/home/about.md

 # Biography

-I'm a PhD candidate at Saarland Informatics Campus where I'm investigating computational approaches for improving treatment and prevention of viral infections.
-This research resulted in three bioinformatic tools: [openPrimeR](http://openprimer.mpi-inf.mpg.de/), <a href = "https://ngs.geno2pheno.org/">geno2pheno[ngs-freq]</a>, and <a href = "https://coreceptor-hiv2.geno2pheno.org/">geno2pheno[coreceptor-hiv2]</a>.
-I hold a BSc and MSc in Bioinformatics from Saarland University.
-In my bachelor's and master's thesis I used supervised learning for viral genotyping and methylation profiling.
-In my free time I like to blog about [applying data science in R](https://www.datascienceblog.net).
+I am currently working as a software architect/developer at DB Systel where I'm supporting the digitalization of the German railway system.
+Previously, I completed my PhD at the Max Planck Institute for Informatics where I researched computational methods for improving treatment and prevention of viral infections.